 Fear of ostomy, fear of disease progression and concerns about the future were also among the main concerns.

-Bowel Cancer Australia, who developed the Standard Set in consultation with ICHOM and global partners, says the findings are not entirely surprising and the survey reflects the frustration of many bowel cancer patients worldwide.
+Bowel Cancer Australia, who developed the Set of Patient-Centred Outcome Measures for Colorectal Cancer in consultation with ICHOM and global partners, says the findings are not entirely surprising and the survey reflects the frustration of many bowel cancer patients worldwide.

 “Health professionals are gathering more data than ever before, yet what is measured often has little relationship to the outcomes that matter most to the patients themselves.
-Through the implementation of the Standard Set, we have a chance to turn this around and adopt a model for global best-practice in patient care,” said Bowel Cancer Australia CEO Julien Wiggins.
+Through the implementation of the Set of Patient-Centred Outcome Measures for Colorectal Cancer, we have a chance to turn this around and adopt a model for global best-practice in patient care,” said Bowel Cancer Australia CEO Julien Wiggins.

 The International Consortium for Health Outcomes Measurement, or ICHOM, was founded in 2012 by Professor Michael E. Porter of Harvard Business School, the Boston Consulting Group, and the Karolinska Institute.
 The Set was developed by the ICHOM Colorectal Cancer Working Group, which comprises international leaders and patient representatives across 20 organisations and medical research centres from 10 countries.
 The Set was co-sponsored by Bowel Cancer Australia, Dutch Institute for Clinical Auditing and Centraal Ziekenhuisgroep (CZ).
 The standardisation process commenced in July 2015.